mustafantastic/Shama-il-Tab/README.md

 ## 🤲 Motivation

-This extension was created out of a desire to help myself and others learn to increase in love for the Prophet ﷺ and act more like him - in a small, consistent way.
+This extension was created out of a desire to help myself and others learn to increase in love for the Prophet ﷺ and act more like him - in a subtle, consistent way.
 _The Prophet (ﷺ) was asked, "What deeds are loved most by Allah?"
 He said, "The most regular constant deeds even though they may be few." -Sahih al-Bukhari 6465_
+It is my hope that if we can learn more about his characteristics, we can model them ourselves, and become tools for positive influence to society the way that he ﷺ was.
-May Allah accept this effort, make it a means of increasing our attachment to His Messenger ﷺ, following in his footsteps, and allow it to be a source of benefit and reward.
+May Allah accept this effort, make it a means of following the footsteps of and growing in attachment to His Messenger ﷺ, and allow it to be a source of benefit and reward.

 ---